MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-custom-actions.md

 > [!IMPORTANT]
 > Power Automate for desktop v2.32 and newer is required

-You can include custom actions in desktop flows through the [Asset library](./asset-library.md).
+You can include custom actions (preview) in desktop flows through the [Asset library](./asset-library.md).

 Though Power Automate for desktop’s designer open the Asset library.
 You can do that either through the dedicated button